theflyoccultist/http_server/README.md

 - Basic HTTP request handling
 - It will simply serve your HTML file on `localhost:8080`, nothing more, nothing less

-## Future Features

-I am aiming for a "live server" equivalent and plan for additional features:

-- Serving Static Files
-  - Test if the server can serve files from a specified directory (e.g., HTML, CSS, and JavaScript files).

-- Cross-Browser Compatibility
-Test the server's behavior with requests from different browsers or tools (e.g., curl, Postman, Chrome).

 ## License